monkeyscage/SuperOwned/eip-money-talks.md

     }

-# To be discussed:
+# Notes:

     Setting the SuperOwner in "ERC MoneyTalks" is equivalent to approve(address _spender, uint256 _value) in ERC20 standard.

-    In ERC20 we have the nice ApproveAndCall() function.
+    Please understand the importance of a simmetry between ERC20 and "ERC MoneyTalks" (token-asset VS contract-asset)

     Are we going to implement something like setSuperOwnerAndCallIt() ? (first you set it, after that you call it to notify)

-    Please understand the importance of a simmetry between ERC20 and "ERC MoneyTalks" (token-asset VS contract-asset)

 ## Copyright
 free